jeremygray/pyfilesec/README.txt

 inspection or accidental disclosure in a research setting.
 In addition, integrity assurance may be useful in archival and provenance applications.
-The main motivation for developing PyFileSec is research with human subjects (e.g., in combination with PsychoPy), but the hope is that it will be more widely useful.
+The main motivation for developing PyFileSec is research with human subjects (e.g., in combination with PsychoPy or the Open Science Framework), but the hope is that it will be more widely useful.

 Several excellent Python packages are available for encryption.
 However, file security requires far more than just encryption.
 The main and potentially unique contribution of PyFileSec is that it aspires to provide secure /file management/ tools having a /low barrier to entry/.
-These considerations motivate many of the design choices, e.g., using openssl (often already installed) rather than PyCrypto (requires compiling) or GPG (requires set-up).
+These considerations motivate many of the design choices, e.g., using OpenSSL (often already installed) rather than PyCrypto (requires compiling) or GPG (requires set-up).

 The main functions provided include encryption: ``encrypt()``, ``decrypt()``,